CLI Module (runex/cli.py) – Usage Examples

 Expected Output (JSON Only Structure):

-key).
-The root will be shown as "."
+A JSON object with a "structure" key only (no "files" key).
+The root will be shown as ".".

 Example snippet: